 - Volunteer again . . . and again.
 If you are not successful in being appointed one year, volunteer again the next year . . . and the next.
 Remember that a multitude of factors—number of appointments made, number of volunteers for each committee, number of volunteers from your type of library or your geographic area—determine the actual appointment, and these factors change from year to year.

 Want to learn more about the ACRL appointment process?
-The ACRL Membership Committee hosted a 12/10/19 webcast on how the ACRL appointment process works for division-level committees, sections, interest groups, and discussion groups.
-The session was recorded and is available here.
+The ACRL Membership Committee hosted a webcast on Wednesday, December 14, 2022, on how the ACRL appointment process works for division-level committees, sections, interest groups, and discussion groups.
+We encourage you to view the recording.